Smartling/dynamo-backup-pipeline/README.md

 Terraform module to backup dynamo table
 It will back up a target table into s3 bucket daily and run a verification.
 In case of ony failures it will send a notification to  TableName-dynamo-backup-failed sns topic.
-You'll need to subscribe your team email to it to get notified.
+Unfortunately it's impossible to subscribe via terraform, so you'll need to subscribe your team  to this topic yourself to get notified.

-put this in your tf file to use it: module "dynamo_backup" {
+To use it put this in your terraform file.
+Note that you can specify git branch,commit or tag: module "dynamo_backup" {
-  source = "git@github.com:Smartling/dynamo-backup-pipeline.git?ref=v1.0"
+  source = "git@github.com:Smartling/dynamo-backup-pipeline.git?ref=<branch|commit|tag>"
   environment_name = "dev"
   dynamo_backup_subnet_id = "subnet-123456789"
   dynamo_table_to_backup = "TableName"